Navigating Halloween as a Christian

 For Those Who Choose to Participate

 For families like mine who do participate, Halloween can be a chance to teach important lessons and spread joy.
-I let my kids dress up and enjoy the fun, even if they want to dress as something a bit spooky, because I want them to know that there’s nothing to fear.
+I let my kids dress up and enjoy the fun, even if they want to dress as something a bit spooky like a skeleton (valley of dry bones), because I want them to know that there’s nothing to fear.
 Here are some ways to keep your focus on faith while participating:

 Finding Freedom and Peace in Your Decision